 We also have a couple of “antiques” that have been with us for years.
 When we moved to Hong Kong we didn’t bring much with us, but we each chose a piece that we couldn’t bear to leave behind.
 I have an ancient chest of drawers that I bought at a second-hand shop for eighty Aussie dollars the day I moved to Sydney.
 It was from a hotel in the Blue Mountains that had a fire go through it, so it still has scorch marks.
 It’s old and the drawers don’t work but I’m very attached to it.
 Dave brought over a bookshelf that’s very impractical and doesn’t hold all our books, but it matches the chest of drawers and has as much sentimental value to him.

 I love our bed too.
-We invested in a Heveya mattress from Okooko a few years ago, and it was the best purchase we’ve ever made.
+We invested in a Heveya mattress a few years ago, and it was the best purchase we’ve ever made.
 The headboard is from Bowerbird and it feels like a beautiful grown-up bed.
 I miss it when we go away!

 Our dining table is another one of our aspirational pieces.
 We bought it at Shambala in their closing down sale, with visions of hosting fabulous dinner parties and family gatherings.
 It’s a bit big for just the four of us, but it has seen some good times and great meals already, so I know it’ll live up to its potential over many years.